NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Trailblazer.md

 Choose two ability boosts.
 One must be to **Constitution** or **Wisdom**, and one is a free ability boost.

 You're trained in the Survival skill and the Cartography Lore skill.
-You gain the [[Feats/Terrain Expertise|Terrain Expertise]] skill feat with one terrain you've explored (such as forest or underground).
+You gain the [[Terrain Expertise|Terrain Expertise]] skill feat with one terrain you've explored (such as forest or underground).

 *Source: Pathfinder Lost Omens: Pathfinder Society Guide* *OGL*